jmd-dk/concept/doc/command_line_options.rst

 Main entry point: ``-m``, ``--main`` ....................................
-The job of the ``concept`` script is to set up the environment, build the actual CO\ *N*\ CEPT code (if not running in :ref:`pure Python mode <pure_python>`) and then launch it (or submit this launch as a remote job).
+The responsibilities of the ``concept`` script are to set up the environment, build the actual CO\ *N*\ CEPT code (if not running in :ref:`pure Python mode <pure_python>`) and then launch a job (or submit a remote job which then is launched from within a generated job script).
 Skipping over many details, this final launch step looks something like

 .. code-block:: bash

-   python -m main.so  # compiled mode
+   python -m build/main.so  # compiled mode
-   python main.py     # pure Python mode
+   python src/main.py       # pure Python mode

-which fires up the main module, which in turn initiates the simulation.
+which fires up the ``main`` module, which in turn initiates the simulation.
 We can use this option to switch out the default ``main`` module for some other main entry point.

 As an example, consider the ``hubble.py`` script below: